OPS-E2E-PPE/VBA-Docs/api/Excel.AutoCorrect.AddReplacement.md

 ## Example

-This example substitutes the word "Temp." for the word "Temperature" in the array of AutoCorrect replacements.
+This example substitutes the word Temp. for the word Temperature in the array of AutoCorrect replacements.

 ```vb
 With Application.AutoCorrect